2i2c-org/team-compass/projects/managed-hubs/support/process.md

 A ticket handover note should _summarize whats relevant_ to know in order to drive the ticket towards a resolution without needing to read through the conversation up to that point.

+This should be written using the [private notes](https://support.freshdesk.com/en/support/solutions/articles/37580-private-notes-for-internal-sharing) feature of freshdesk.

 (support:prioritize-requests)=
 ## Prioritizing non-incident support requests